Crosslinking of DNA: Repair of DNA crosslinks

 Crosslinked DNA is repaired in cells by a combination of enzymes and other factors from the nucleotide excision repair (NER) pathway, homologous recombination, and the base excision repair (BER) pathway.
 To repair interstrand crosslinks in eukaryotes, a 3’ flap endonuclease from the NER, XPF-ERCC1, is recruited to the crosslinked DNA, where it assists in ‘unhooking’ the DNA by cleaving the 3’ strand at the crosslink site.
 The 5’ strand is then cleaved, either by XPF-ERCC1 or another endonuclease, forming a double-strand break (DSB), which can then be repaired by the homologous recombination pathway.

+The repair of interstrand crosslinks requires both nucleotide excision repair and homologous recombinational repair.
+The Werner syndrome (WRN) helicase and the BRCA1 protein collaborate as part of a cellular response to repair DNA interstrand crosslinks.
+In vitro, BRCA1 interacts directly with WRN to stimulate WRN helicase activity.

 DNA crosslinks generally cause loss of overlapping sequence information from the two strands of DNA.
 Therefore, accurate repair of the damage depends on retrieving the lost information from an undamaged homologous chromosome in the same cell.
 Retrieval can occur by pairing with a sister chromatid produced during a preceding round of replication.
 In a diploid cell retrieval may also occur by pairing with a non-sister homologous chromosome, as occurs especially during meiosis.
 Once pairing has occurred, the crosslink can be removed and correct information introduced into the damaged chromosome by homologous recombination.